lucasmreis/blogSource/src/posts/does-elm-harmonize-with-f.md

 ## A Simple Event Store

-The events produced by the server will need to be stored somewhere.
+The events produced by the server need to be stored somewhere.
 To continue the learning experience, I decided to implement the simplest in-memory event store I could think of.
-It should be able to store every event, and also broadcast them to listeners, and that's it.
+It should be able to store every event, broadcast them to listeners, and that's it.

 Since the store actually stores data, and this data is accessed through methods, I thought that modelling the store as an *object* would be ok.
 Yes, it's an object of the kind we try to escape with functional programming, but it still has it uses :)